 |College Adventure Tourism Program||Varies by program, includes college classes||Varies by program: raft guide, sea kayak guide, ski instructor, whitewater instructor, first aid||$9,800 not including meals or accommodation|

-|COLT||Onsite work practicum, employment at Strathcona Park Lodge, sea kayak guide, climbing gym, hiking guide, outdoor education centre instructor||93 to 100 days||Job opportunities.
+|COLT||Onsite work practicum, employment at Strathcona Park Lodge, sea kayak guide, climbing gym, hiking guide, outdoor education centre instructor||100 days||Job opportunities.
 Teacher training.
-Water and land skills.|
+Water and land skills|

 |Yamnuska||Climbing gym, ski hill, hiking guide,||80 to 83 days||Land focus.
-Beginning of ski and rock guide progression.|
+Beginning of ski and rock guide progression|

 |College Adventure Tourism Program||Raft guide, sea kayak guide, climbing gym||9 months to two years||College diploma|